Singapore says cruise ship returns after suspected COVID-19 case | Health

 Singapore says cruise ship returns after suspected COVID-19 case

-Singapore's tourism board said on Wednesday a cruise ship operated by Genting Cruise Lines on a so-called cruise to nowhere had returned to the city-state after a 40-year-old passenger was suspected to have contracted COVID-19.
+Singapore's tourism board said on Wednesday a ship operated by Genting Cruise Lines on a so-called cruise to nowhere has returned to the city-state after a passenger was suspected of having contracted COVID-19 and remaining guests were asked to stay in their cabins.
 "The passenger was identified as a close contact of a confirmed case on land, and was immediately isolated as part of onboard health protocols," the tourism board said in a statement.

-Singapore's tourism board said on Wednesday a cruise ship operated by Genting Cruise Lines on a so-called cruise to nowhere had returned to the city-state after a 40-year-old passenger was suspected to have contracted COVID-19.
+Singapore's tourism board said on Wednesday a ship operated by Genting Cruise Lines on a so-called cruise to nowhere has returned to the city-state after a passenger was suspected of having contracted COVID-19 and remaining guests were asked to stay in their cabins.

 "The passenger was identified as a close contact of a confirmed case on land, and was immediately isolated as part of onboard health protocols," the tourism board said in a statement.
-It said the passenger tested positive to a Polymerase Chain Reaction (PCR) test onboard and had been conveyed to hospital for further confirmatory testing.
+It said the 40-year-old passenger tested positive for a Polymerase Chain Reaction (PCR) test on board and had been conveyed to the hospital for further confirmatory testing.

+The guest had tested negative during the mandatory pre-departure antigen rapid test on July 11.
+The passenger's three traveling companions were identified and isolated, the tourism board said.
+They have tested negative for COVID-19 and further contact tracing was being done.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)